Microkubes/microservice-user-profile/README.md

 mkdir keys
 ```

-Find a key that you'll use to acceess JormungandrK organization on github.
+Find a key that you'll use to acceess Microkubes organization on github.
 Then copy the
 private key to the directory you created above.
 The build would use this key to
-access ```JormungandrK/microservice-tools``` repository.
+access ```Microkubes/microservice-tools``` repository.

 ```bash
 cp ~/.ssh/id_rsa keys/